What is (B)Erc-MCH?

 The role of MCH in the body

 The biological job of MCH is to reflect the quality of your red blood cells.
 Hemoglobin is the iron-rich protein that actually binds to oxygen.
-If your MCH is within the optimal range, it means each cell is adequately packed with the machinery needed to fuel your muscles and brain.
+If MCH is in the right range, each cell contains enough hemoglobin to bind and carry oxygen effectively.
+When it's off in either direction, it usually points toward a specific nutritional gap.
 We need this value to stay consistent to ensure that every cell leaving your bone marrow is fully equipped to support your metabolic demands.

 Why test MCH?